MatthewNewsum/MatthewNewsum-aws-resource-audit/notes.md

 ###  Things to clean up   ###

--Alphabetize core/report.py dictionary and other lists -Alphabetize core/auditor file imports section AND def audit_region section -Alphabetize the tabs in the excel output report
+- Alphabetize core/report.py dictionary and other lists
+- Alphabetize core/auditor file imports section AND def audit_region section
+- Alphabetize the tabs in the excel output report
+- update README.md - Excel Report Worksheets

 ###   Things to fix   ####